CtrlK

 Conciseness

 Extremely verbose at ~350+ lines.
 Explains basic concepts Claude already knows (what an ADR is, when to write one, lifecycle states).
-Five full template examples with extensive fictional content is excessive — one template with brief variations would suffice.
-The 'Core Concepts' section is entirely unnecessary for Claude.
+Five full template examples with extensive inline content that could be referenced externally.
+The 'Core Concepts' section is unnecessary for Claude, and the best practices/do's/don'ts are largely common sense that Claude would already follow.

 1 / 3